-Please check STINE at the end of the registration period to see if your registration for a class was successful and you can attend it.
+Please check STiNE at the end of the registration period to see if your registration for a class was successful and you can attend it.
 In this phase, the specific time point of registration is not crucial.
+In case a course is overbooked the places are assigned randomly.
 During the changes and corrections period, however, the remaining available places are allotted immediately during the registration procedure.
 Registration for the respective class is binding once the changes and corrections period has ended.
 You can only deregister yourself from the examination.

-It is very important to deregister from all classes that you do not wish to attend.
+It is very important to deregister from all classes that you do not wish to attend, so that other students get a chance to attend the course.
 Please note that there is no automatic registration or deregistration.
 It is always your responsibility to register or deregister by the respective deadline.